kennethjones17/chatbot/README.md

 Thanks to Andrej Karpathy for his [char-rnn](https://github.com/karpathy/char-rnn) repo, and to Sherjil Ozair for his [TensorFlow port](https://github.com/sherjilozair/char-rnn-tensorflow) of char-rnn, which this repo is based on.

+Since the dataset is very small compared to better Models, we recevied an accuracy of only 43-45%.
+Although you wouldnt get an exact respose, a response similar to the question will be in place.

-This is not My model and rights go to the respective owners, i only sed it as a pretrained model to run a new Datset
+This is not My model and rights go to the respective owners, i only used it as a pretrained model to run a new Dataset.